-ELECTRONIC RECORDING
+ELECTRONIC RECORDING (EXAMPLE OF) VENDOR MEMORANDUM OF UNDERSTANDING

-EXAMPLE OF MEMORANDUM OF UNDERSTANDING
+THIS VENDOR ME MORANDUM OF UNDERSTANDING (hereinafter referred to as MOU) dated , is between the office of the Register of Deeds of County, North Carolina ("COUNTY"), and ("VENDOR") with offices at County desires to offer the recording of real property documents by electronic means provi- ding for the r eceiving and tr ansmitting of documents electronically in substitution f or conver ntional paper based documents and to assure that transactions are not 0 3 forceable as a result of the use of available electronic technologies, to the arties of the transactions.
+For purposes of this Me OU.
+Electronic Recording is defined to be the electronically based

-THIS MEMORANDUM OF U NDERSTANDING, dated, is County, North Carolina ("COUNTY"), and ("COMPANY") with offices at ( COMPTITAL ) with offices at by electronic means providing electronically in substitution for transactions are not legally inv desires to offer the recording of real property document g for the receiving and transmitting of document conventional paper based documents and to assure that alid or unenforceable as a result of the use of available autual benefit of the parties of the transactions. be the electronically based subn im of Understanding, Electronic Recording is defined to attitude of documents from COMPANY to COUNTY and confirmation of recording from COUNTY to
+For purposes of this MOU, Electronic Recording is defined to be the electronically based submitting of documents from VENDOR to COUNTY and electronically based receipt of confirmation of recording from COUNTY to VENDOR.

-All parties of the Electronic Recording transaction desire to operate and maintain a secure recording system that safeguards parties to recordation from deceit, fraud and forgery.
-This Memorandum of Understanding outlines the procedures and rules for the trusted relationship between the parties involved in Electronic Recording in order to facilitate a safe and secure Electronic Recording relationship.
-Participation in the Electronic Recording program is voluntary.
+All parties of the Electronic Recording transaction desire to operate and maintain a secure recording system that minimizes the risk of fraud during the electronic transmission of documents This MOU outlines the procedures and rules for the trusted relationship between the parties involved in Electronic Recording.